tranthamkw/RCA-SBC256-SELECTRON/README.md

 7-3-26:  Greatly reduced read errors. delay time between read/write each bit 100uS.  moved reading RS latch to 150uS and extended time to turn off READ 75uS.
 Able to save and read ASCII messages to SB256

+7-9-26: Installed series inductor (100's of mH, Actual L unknown, old tube radio power inductor) and 120uF parallel capacitor. completely removed 60Hz hum observed in video 4.
+This allowed the read threshold level to be reduced.
+The write and read to the SB256 is virtually error free.

+8-2-28: added timer code (pic TMR1) to measure the time to write messages.
+A typical 30 character ascii message takes about 126mS to write.